llabarga/overfishing-in-blue-whiting/README.md

 * Age of the individuals (this being the appropriate one for each species) (Froese, R. 2004)
 * Overfishing can generate problems such as precocious maturity, which is the ability of individuals to mature sexually at a much earlier age than is typical for the species.
 This increase in the speed of maturation leads to a reduction in body growth.
 It is a mechanism that fish acquire to cope with sustained fishing pressure over time (Ministry of Agriculture, Fisheries and Food).

+#### Results
+Check out my Jupyter Notebook "bluewhiting_analysis" to see data explorations and main results